Hotter Than July: Pork Vindaloo

 What are Kashmir chilies, and can I substitute them?

-Kashmir chilies are a mild-to-moderate Indian chili prized for giving dishes a rich red color without excessive heat — the article specifically notes they make the dish vibrant without making it too hot.
-The recipe uses 6-8 of them in the vindaloo paste.
+Kashmir chilies are a mild-to-moderate Indian chili prized for giving dishes a rich red color without excessive heat — I use them specifically because they make the dish vibrant without making it too hot.
+The vindaloo paste calls for 6–8 of them.
 If you can’t find them, substitute a mix of mild red chilies and a small amount of paprika to approximate the color and mild warmth.

 Does the meat really need to marinate overnight?

-Yes — the article calls it a must, with a minimum of 8 hours.
+Yes — I consider it a must, with a minimum of 8 hours.
 The dry-roasted and ground spice paste (cumin, coriander, cardamom, pepper, plus lemon juice, garlic, and ginger) needs time to penetrate the pork deeply.
 Rushing it will give you under-seasoned meat.

 Why does the wine get added so late in the cooking process?

-The recipe adds 1 cup of red wine (the author uses zinfandel) only after the pork has already simmered in water for about 30 minutes.
-Adding it late preserves more of the wine’s fruity complexity and allows the dish to finish cooking for another 30-40 minutes, concentrating the sauce without burning off all the wine’s character.
+I add 1 cup of red wine (I use zinfandel) only after the pork has already simmered in water for about 30 minutes.
+Adding it late preserves more of the wine’s fruity complexity and allows the dish to finish cooking for another 30–40 minutes, concentrating the sauce without burning off all the wine’s character.

 Should I rest the vindaloo before serving?